 MOD RCC/62A1/2

-RESOLUTION 41 (Rev. Busan, 2014)
+RESOLUTION 41 (Rev. Dubai, 2018)

 Arrears and special arrears accounts

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

-in view of
+taking into account

-the report of the ITU Council to the Plenipotentiary Conference on the situation with regard to amounts owed to the Union by Member States, Sector Members and Associates,;regretting
+a) the report of the ITU Council to the Plenipotentiary Conference on the situation with regard to amounts owed to the Union by Member States, Sector Members, Associates and Academia;

+b) Resolution 152 (Rev. Busan, 2014) which recognizes the need to increase the contributions receipt and considerably reduce arrears of Sector Members and Associates, and which might provide the Secretary-General the flexibility in negotiating repayment plans with Sector Members and Associates;

+c) Resolution 158 (Rev. Busan, 2014) which notes, inter alia, the need in developing additional new financial mechanisms and reporting with recommendations regarding actions that can be implemented on a longer-term basis, including any modifications to the relevant articles of the Constitution and Convention that may be required;

+d) Resolution 169 (Rev. Busan, 2014) resolving to continue to admit academia to participate in the work of the Union;

+e) Article 24 of the ITU Financial Regulations and Financial Rules on reserve for arrears accounts, according to which Plenipotentiary Conference may delegate such power to write off debts to the Council or to the Secretary-General,

+noting

+a) that according to No. 168 of the ITU Constitution Member States and Sector Members shall pay in advance their annual contributory shares;

-the increasing level of arrears and slow settlement of special arrears accounts,
+b) that the level of arrears is still high,

 considering

+a) that according to No. 160 of the ITU Constitution all ITU Members shall be free to choose their class of contribution for defraying Union expenses;

-that it is in the interest of all Member States, Sector Members and Associates to maintain the finances of the Union on a sound footing, ,
+b) that it is in the interest of all Member States, Sector Members, Associates and Academia to maintain the finances of the Union on a stable and sound footing, this being the core element for achieving ITU’s strategic goals and the Sustainable Development Goals (SDGs),

-having noted
+considering further

+a) that the whole positive trend of decreasing the total accumulated debt is due to debt restructuring;

-that a number of Member States and Sector Members for which special arrears accounts have been established, notwithstanding the provisions of No. 168 of the ITU Constitution, have up to now not complied with their obligation to submit a repayment schedule to the Secretary-General, and to agree on such a schedule with the Secretary-General, and that their special account has accordingly been cancelled,
+b) that a number of Member States and Sector Members for which special arrears accounts have been established have up to now not complied with their obligation to submit a repayment schedule to the Secretary-General, and to agree on such a schedule with the Secretary-General, and that their special account has accordingly been cancelled;

+c) that a negative trend of growing cancelled special arrears accounts has emerged;

+d) that write-off of significant amounts of money continues (bad debts and debt interest), which represents, as other debts do, uncollected revenue of the Union,

 urges

-all Member States in arrears, especially those for which special arrears accounts have been cancelled, as well as Sector Members and Associates in arrears, to submit a repayment schedule to the Secretary-General, and to agree on such a schedule with the Secretary-General,
+all Member States in arrears, especially those for which special arrears accounts have been cancelled, as well as Sector Members, Associates and Academia in arrears, to submit an arrears repayment schedule to the Secretary-General, and to agree on such a schedule with the Secretary-General,

 confirms